ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-core.md

 } PATask;

 ~~~
-[TODO: Decide how to serialize protocol messages.
-We're using TLS syntax for
-now, but there's no reason to stick with it other than most folks are familiar
-with it.]

 The first field, `version` specifies the version of this document.
 The second
 field, `id` is an opaque identifier used by the clients, aggregators, and